-- (1) Contact is made between the candidates who wish to conduct cooperative research in Japan and their prospective hosts. - (2) Candidates submit an application to a nominating authority. - (3) The nominating authority conducts a scientific evaluation to select candidates and nominates them to JSPS. - (4) Approximately three months after the nomination, JSPS sends out a notice of selection decision to the candidates, the host institutions and the nominating authorities. - Note 1: JSPS does not find or introduce host researchers or institutions. - Note 2: Application deadlines and selection procedures differ by each nominating authority. - Note 3: When setting the starting date of fellowships, adequate time should be allowed for application processing: e.g. application screening by the nominating authority (time differing by authorities) and selection decision-making by JSPS (about three months). - Note 4: In addition to receiving applications through overseas nominating authorities, JSPS also accepts applications for candidates from their prospective host researchers in Japan (open recruitment). - Note 5: If a candidate applies for the program in parallel, through an overseas nominating authority and through an open call, once the candidate receives notification of acceptance for the program from one of the application channels, the other application must be withdrawn immediately.

-Note 6: Parallel applications for the same program through multiple overseas nominating authorities and/or with different host researchers in the same fiscal year are not allowed.
+- (1) Contact is made between the candidates who wish to conduct cooperative research in Japan and their prospective hosts. - (2) Candidates submit an application to a nominating authority. - (3) The nominating authority conducts a scientific evaluation to select candidates and nominates them to JSPS. - (4) Approximately three months after the nomination, JSPS Head Office sends out a notice of selection decision to the candidates, the host institutions, and the nominating authorities. - Note 1: JSPS does not find or introduce host researchers or institutions. - Note 2: Application deadlines and selection procedures differ by each nominating authority. - Note 3: When setting the starting date of fellowships, adequate time should be allowed for application processing: e.g. application screening by the nominating authority (time differing by authorities) and selection decision-making by JSPS (about three months). - Note 4: In addition to receiving applications through overseas nominating authorities, JSPS also accepts applications for candidates from their prospective host researchers in Japan (open recruitment). - Note 5: If a candidate applies for the program in duplicate, through a recommendation from an Overseas Nominating Authority, and through the open call, once the candidate receives notification of acceptance for the program from one of the application channels, the other application must be withdrawn immediately. - Note 6: Parallel applications for the same program through multiple overseas nominating authorities and/or with different host researchers in the same fiscal year are not allowed.